-The floor and ceiling heights in the room that we want to designate as the Garage, are still at the default for floor 1.
+The floor and ceiling heights in the room that will be designated as the Garage, are still at the default for floor 1.
 The Floor Height is 0" and in our case, the Finished Ceiling Height is 107 5/8".

-- To verify this information, use the Select Objects tool to click on the smaller room, which will become our Garage, then click on the Open Object edit button.
+- To verify this information, use the Select Objects tool to click on the smaller room, which will become the Garage, then click on the Open Object edit button.

 - In the Room Specification dialog, notice the values set on the Structure panel.

 Next, select the General panel, and use the Room Type drop down menu to select Garage.